 The Regional Planning Commission shall establish a schedule of fees, charges, expenses for administration of these Regulations.
-The schedule of fees shall be posted in the office of the Regional Planning Commission.
+The schedule of fees shall be posted in the office of the Regional Planning Commission and on the Commission's webpage.
 Until all applicable fees, charges, and expenses have been paid in full, no action shall be taken on any application, appeal or variance.
-The subdivider or legal representative shall be responsible for submittal of the plat and payment of fees to the local agency having jurisdiction regarding review and/or approval of proposed improvements, including water and sanitary sewage facilities; i.e.: County Engineer, County Health District, Sanitary Sewer District, etc.; and in addition to the normal fees for the recording of plats.
+The subdivider or legal representative shall be responsible for submittal of the plat and payment of fees to any applicable local agency having jurisdiction regarding review and/or approval of any proposed improvements, including water and sanitary sewage facilities; i.e.: County Engineer, County Health District, Sanitary Sewer District, Soil & Water Conservation, EMA Flood Zone, etc. and in addition to the normal fees for the recording of plats.
+Such fees are determined by each reviewing entity as applicable.
 The Subdivider or representative shall pay a fee to the Carroll County Treasurer at the time of submission of a preliminary plat and at the time of submission of a final plat.
 This fee for plat review and processing shall be in addition to the fees required by the County Engineer and County Sanitary Engineer for inspection of any improvements to be installed, and also in addition to the normal fee for final plat recording.